Image Source: Arnold Palmer Design

 Palmer was the original client of notorious sports marketing agent Mark McCormack, and working with him, Palmer was able to secure countless sponsorships throughout his life.
 His friendly demeanor and plain-spoken nature were endearing, and brands associated with him were sure to receive a boost.
 He was so in demand that when a contract ended, competitors would pop up offering to pay him more.
 For instance, an early deal with Qantas Airlines became a much bigger deal with United Airlines.
 Everyone wanted a piece of Palmer.

 In today’s world, that might not seem surprising.
-You’re not really an athletic superstar until you have some New York online casinos sponsoring you and a cereal brand or two to your credit.
-People loves these type os sponsor as they provide fantastic online casino y8 gaming experience.
+You’re not really an athletic superstar until you have a cereal brand or two to your credit.
 But what makes Palmer’s career as an influencer remarkable is that he was the first to really make it work.
 We’re talking 30 years before Michael Jordan was credited with changing the game.
 Companies were willing to take those risks because Palmer had proven it could pay off.

 He also demonstrated that athletes could do more than swing a club and pose for pictures.
 Take, for instance, the gross miscalculation made by Wilson back in the 1960’s.
 Palmer was trying to renegotiate a promotional contract with the company.
 In recognition of the fact that his career could be sidelined in a heartbeat by an injury and out of concern for the security of his family, Palmer asked that Wilson include in the new contract payment for a life insurance policy.
 It should have been a no-brainer for Wilson given Palmer’s superstar status, but as the Wall Street Journal writes: